Festivals-App/festivals-server/README.md

 | **General Discussion**   | <a href="https://github.com/festivals-app/festivals-documentation/issues/new/choose" title="General Discussion"><img src="https://img.shields.io/github/issues/festivals-app/festivals-documentation/question.svg?style=flat-square"></a> </a>   |
 | **Concept Feedback**    | <a href="https://github.com/festivals-app/festivals-documentation/issues/new/choose" title="Open Concept Feedback"><img src="https://img.shields.io/github/issues/festivals-app/festivals-documentation/architecture.svg?style=flat-square"></a>  |
 | **Other Requests**    | <a href="mailto:phisto05@gmail.com" title="Email Festivals Team"><img src="https://img.shields.io/badge/email-Festivals%20team-green?logo=mail.ru&style=flat-square&logoColor=white"></a>   |

-## How to Contribute

-Contribution and feedback are encouraged and always welcome.
-For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](./CONTRIBUTING.md).
-By participating in this project, you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md) at all times.

 ## Licensing